rodrigofontesdev/pizza/README.md

 Visit the `/sign-in` route, fill in the email address that you updated in the seed file.
 For now, transactional email sending is still disabled, but you can obtain the magic link in the back-end console.
 Open the link in your browser, and you will be automatically redirected to the dashboard.

 > [!NOTE]
-> See how to run the back-end server on the [Getting Started section](#getting-started) on this document.
+> See how to run the API server on the [Getting Started section](#getting-started) on this document.
 >
 > I plan to activate transactional email sending using a tool other than Resend service.